mike-li8/SQL-Ad-Hoc-Analytics/README.md

   <summary><b>Fact Tables</b></summary>

 ### Fact Tables
 The following **fact tables** are in MySQL schema `gdb023`.
-Sample records from each table are provided below.
+Sample records from the fact tables are provided below.

 **fact_sales_monthly**